pulumi/pulumi-confluentcloud/sdk/python/README.md

 The Confluent Resource Provider lets you manage [Confluent](https://confluent.cloud/) resources.

 Please Note:
-This provider is build from the ConfluentInc official Terraform Provider - https://github.com/confluentinc/terraform-provider-confluent
+This provider is built from the ConfluentInc official Terraform Provider - https://github.com/confluentinc/terraform-provider-confluent

 ## Installing